Hazem1695/ml-concept-briefs/README.md

 Topics include:

 1- Independent vs Dependent Variables
+2- Encoding Categorical — One Hot Encoding

 More topics will be added over time.